Best Student Credit Cards for 2024

 CardName

-The CardName is a secured credit card and, if you’re new to credit – no credit history and not a poor credit history – you may want to try applying to a different card first.
+The CardName is a secured credit card, and if you’re new to credit – no credit history and not a poor credit history – you may want to try applying to a different card first.
 That’s because a secured credit card requires you to put your own money down in order to establish your credit line.

-The security deposit for the CardName is $49, $99 or $200 (based on creditworthiness and other factors) to establish your initial credit line of $200.
+The security deposit for the CardName is $49, $99, or $200 (based on creditworthiness and other factors) to establish your initial credit line of $200.

 That said, secured credit cards are a very good way to build credit, and this is a good card for college students.
-First, there’s no annual fee, and if you pay more than the minimum deposit, your account opens to the possibility of getting a higher available credit limit, up to $1,000.
+First, there’s no annual fee, and if you pay more than the minimum deposit, your account opens to the possibility of getting a higher available credit limit of up to $1,000.

 The idea is to use the card responsibly so you ultimately receive your money back – and become eligible for credit cards that don’t ask you to pony up your own money first.